laeblab/GBEX_BGI/README.md

 	   * GBEX_Page: This indicates that this is a frontend item
 	   * GBEX_Option: This is for a user controlled dictionary.
 A GBEX_Page model linked field (foreignkey/manytomany) where the user can add items.
 	   * GBEX_Batch: If a GBEX_Page model has batches enabled then this is that model =)
-	* col_html_string: By default the react based frontend will just show a string, but columns in this list will be displayed as HTML e.g. to create hyperlinks
+	* col_html_string: By default the React based frontend will just show a string, but columns in this list will be displayed as HTML e.g. to create hyperlinks
 	* col_read_only: By default the GUI will attempt to get an edit widget from the backend, but not for columns in this list.
 Effectively this means that the frontend can't edit these fields.
 	* Warning about setting "Unique=True" on a field:
 	  * With field with Unique=True you cant directly use the "Number of new items" feature on the model create page.